Nguyen12345tt/OpenCore-HP-15s-du1040tx-hackintosh/README.md

 -v | Enables verbose.
 debug=0x100 | This disables macOS's watchdog which helps prevents a reboot on a kernel panic. keepsyms=1 | This is a companion setting to debug=0x100 that tells the OS to also print the symbols on a kernel panic. alcid=xxx | Used for setting layout-id for AppleALC, see [supported codecs](https://github.com/acidanthera/applealc/wiki/supported-codecs) to figure out which layout to use for your specific system.
-More info on this is covered in the [Post-Install Page](https://dortania.github.io/OpenCore-Post-Install/) |
+More info on this is covered in the [Post-Install Page](https://dortania.github.io/OpenCore-Post-Install/). |
+igfxonln=1 | Forces all displays online, useful for resolving screen wake issues in 10.15.4+ on Coffee and Comet Lake.
+-igfxblr | Fix backlight registers on KBL, CFL and ICL platforms.

 ## Changelog